amgraham/dlist/README.md

 	$details = "A small collection of <em>hopefully</em> helpful documents.";

-Handler Files 	{#handler-files}
+Handler Files
 ----

 [dlist](https://github.com/amgraham/dlist) stays out of your way when it comes to individual file access, this is by design.
 You can add some _very simple_ processing to it through the addition of a handler for [markdown](http://daringfireball.net/projects/markdown/) files (`*.md`).

-To enable handling of markdown files, you must keep your `dir-listing.php` file (and related files) off a single directory, not having individual copies spread throughout your web server.

-Most people do this anyway; you only have to consolidate things if you don't soft link copies of `dir-listing.php` off a centrally located file:

-	ln -s ../assets/php/dir-listing.php ./index.php

-Create a directory off that main location called `handlers` and place the three files from this distribution (conveniently located within the `handlers` folder) within that directory:

-	.htaccess
-	dir-listing.php
-	handlers/
-	- markdown.php
-	- markdown-extra.php
-	- markdown-syntax.md

-Update your top-most `.htaccess` file with the following data (typically the one from the example above):
+To enable this feature you must have access to the `handlers/markdown.php` file somewhere on your server, and be able to create your own `.htaccess` files.
+Depending on your setup these files can be placed in any number of places.
+The following is an example of _one environment_ and does not denote the only possible combination.

+Your top-most `.htaccess` file must `rewrite` requests for `.md` files to a copy of `dlist`:

 	RewriteEngine On
 	RewriteRule (.+)\.md$  dir-listing.php?action=markdown&file=$1

-Note that if you keep you files in a sub-directory off your root, it would look like this:

-	.htaccess
-	index.php
-	file.md
-	pictures.jpg
-	other_documents/
-	- other-files
-	- lots-of-them
-	dir-list/
-	- dir-listing.php
-	- handlers/
-	  - markdown.php
-	  - markdown-extra.php
-	  - markdown-syntax.md

-Keep in mind, in this example `index.php` **is not** a copy of `dir-listing.php`.

-Your `.htaccess` would look like this:
+You can keep the file anywhere you wish though:

 	RewriteEngine On
-	RewriteRule (.+)\.md$  /dir-list/dir-listing.php?action=markdown&file=$1
+	RewriteRule (.+)\.md$  /assets/dlist/dir-listing.php?action=markdown&file=$1

-You will also need to make one minor change to dir-listing.php, but only if it is located in an offshoot (like the example above).
-You need to tell PHP to traverse up into the same hierarchy as any markdown files that need processing:
+If you maintain an installation closer to the second one, you will need to make one minor edit to `dir-listing.php`.

 	# dir-listing.php - original
 	<?php if ($markdown) { ?><article>